 - When the buyer undercharges the seller’s account, then he issues debit note.

-The seller issues a credit note to the buyer as an acknowledgment of the Debit Note.
+The seller issues a credit note to the buyer as an acknowledgement of the Debit Note.
 It is written in blue ink.
 In general, Debit note reduces the receivables.

 Definition of Credit Note